eugeneai/docker-openssh/README.md

 This build creates an OpenSSH container based on Archlinux.

-## Features

- * Easy to use password-less root access :P
- * Fig specification
+*The container uses an easy-to-use passwordless root access :P*

 ## Installation
   Download a prebuilt image from the registry.